vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 increasingly becoming complex, `meson` just adds more complexity for no good reason (that my attention deficited mind can comprehend).

-The next hop for me is to investigate Google's `gn` (generate ninja) program.
-I don't know when I will get to it, but you can read about it when I do by either pulling the  RSS feed or signing up to our newsletter.

 ## Epilog
 To be able to override the default compiler that *meson* uses, one must set `CC`, `CC_FOR_BUILD`, `CXX`, and `CXX_FOR_BUILD` vars on CLI like so: